exo-archives/aio-ecm-dms/README.txt

 	Since ECM 2.3, the DriveMigrationService was available at the location ecm/dms/trunk/component/migration/2.3/drives.
 This service is used to rename the old drive which contains invalid characters and prevent the WARNING messages at the console.

 4.2.
-How to use for Workflow Publication Plugin?
+How to use for Workflow Publication Plugin and Workflow?
 	Since ECM 2.3, the Workflow Publication Plugin was availabled at the location ecm/contentvalidation/trunk/component/workflowPublication/.
 This plugin is used to publish a content of documents.
 It breaks a work process down into tasks.